 Note the library recently changed the URL, the above is current and works as of 4/28/2025

-b - MS. numbered 18-19 in the Comunal Library at Bologna (Greek)
+b - MS. numbered 18-19 in the Comunale Library at Bologna (The library changed their links!
+This is the updated link to 18) (Greek)

 p - Paris Gr.
 2466 (12th century)